Treaty establishing a Constitution for Europe

 The Treaty establishing a Constitution for Europe (TCE; commonly referred to as the European Constitution or as the Constitutional Treaty) was an unratified international treaty intended to create a consolidated constitution for the European Union (EU).
 It would have replaced the existing European Union treaties with a single text, given legal force to the Charter of Fundamental Rights, and expanded qualified majority voting into policy areas which had previously been decided by unanimity among member states.

 The Treaty was signed on 29 October 2004 by representatives of the then 25 member states of the European Union.
 It was later ratified by 18 member states, which included referendums endorsing it in Spain and Luxembourg.
 However, the rejection of the document by French and Dutch voters in May and June 2005 brought the ratification process to an end.

 Following a period of reflection, the Treaty of Lisbon was created to replace the Constitutional Treaty.
 This contained many of the changes that were originally placed in the Constitutional Treaty but, instead of repealing and replacing the existing treaties, simply amended them and abandoned the idea of a single codified constitution.
-Signed on 13 December 2007, the Lisbon Treaty entered into force on 1 December 2009.
+Signed on 13 December 2007, the Lisbon Treaty entered into force on 1 December 2009, after ratification by all Member States.

 History

 Drafting

 The drafting of the European Constitution began in a call for a new debate on the future of Europe, made at the Laeken European Council in December 2001.
-A European Convention was founded shortly afterward; this was chaired by former French President Valéry Giscard d'Estaing and composed of two Members of Parliament (generally one from the governing majority and one from the opposition) of each Member State and applicant state, 16 MEPs, two members of the European Commission and a representative from each government.
+A European Convention was founded shortly afterward; this was chaired by former French President Valéry Giscard d'Estaing and composed of two Members of the national Parliament (generally one from the governing majority and one from the opposition) of each Member State and applicant state, 16 MEPs, two members of the European Commission and a minister from each government.
 It met in public.
-Giscard d'Estaing proposed to draft a Constitution.
-Romano Prodi, the President of the European Commission, backed a draft text, termed the 'Penelope Project', which contained a deeper integration of the countries and a clearer institutional model.
+Giscard d'Estaing proposed to draft a Constitution that would replace the exisiting treaties.
+Romano Prodi, the President of the European Commission, put forward a draft text, termed the 'Penelope Project', which contained a deeper integration of the countries and a clearer institutional model.
+National governments, parliaments and the European Parliament also put forward ideas.

-After protracted negotiations in the Intergovernmental Conference (IGC) during the Italian presidency, disputes arose over the proposed framework for qualified majority voting: the final text of the TCE was settled in June 2004 under the Irish presidency.
+The results of the Convention were submitted to an Intergovernmental Conference (IGC) of the Member States during the Italian presidency of the EU Council.
+Some disputes arose over the proposed framework for qualified majority voting: the final text of the TCE was settled in June 2004 under the Irish presidency.